Employment

 - Valid Driver’s License required with clean drivers abstract.

-- Previous experience working in a shop considered an asset
+- Previous experience working in a shop required.

 - Snow Cat mechanical experience is an asset.